25 Ways to Improve GallBladder Health

 10. Practice Intermittent Fasting:

 Fasting from food (but drinking lots of water and herbal teas) is extremely beneficial for the liver and gallbladder.
 I recommend beginning with 12 hours from your last meal to your first morning meal.
-Then working your way up to where you can do a 16 hour liquid fast from your last meal to your first meal the next day.
+Then work your way up to where you can do a 16 hour liquid fast from your last meal to your first meal the next day.

 Consume lots of herbal teas like ginger, dandelion root, lemon detox tea, etc. and you can have green juices during your fasting period.